 Creating a Mask layer»

 To create a Mask layer, select the layer which you want the mask for (for example, the “Regular” layer if you are working on the Regular typeface) and choose Tools > Copy to Mask (CmdM).
-A new mask layer will appear.
+A new mask layer will appear (depending on the state of the Show Mask layers button).
 If you had any selected contours in the main layer, they will be copied into the Mask layer; if not, the whole glyph will be copied to the mask layer.

 Editing a Mask layer»